 68% of firms asked had a cyber disaster recovery plan in place.
 The ability to respond lies in preparedness: those firms who introduced measures to reduce future risks – including controls, processes and policies – were effective in 92% of the attacks investigated.
 On over half of these occasions, the cost of putting into place these controls cost less than the initial cost incurred by the firm from an attack.
 Findings from the Britain Thinks research conducted on behalf of the NCSC , confirmed that companies who had certified with Cyber Essentials were better able to identify a cyber attack and report that certification had a positive impact on their ability to reduce the risk of an attack and to respond and recover from a breach should it happen.

 The SRA highlights that firms with Cyber Essentials Plus certification were more likely to have good policies and procedures in place.
 These firms were more likely to take effective steps to protect themselves from future cyber security incidents.
 Accessible certification can in turn help a law firm to define its culture, as gaining certification sets company-wide expectations and raises awareness among staff.

-The IASME Governance standard is a comprehensive cyber security certification that includes Cyber Essentials but also incorporates an understanding of risk, staff training, business continuity planning and the GDPR requirements.
-Data privacy is very important to law firms and IASME Governance is the only in depth certification in the UK that demonstrates that a firm is meeting their GDPR requirements.
+IASME Cyber Assurance is a comprehensive, flexible and affordable cyber security standard that provides assurance that an organisation has put into place a range of important cyber security, privacy and data protection measures. .
+These include having a risk assessment and a security policy, security awareness training for staff and all the GDPR requirements.
+IASME Cyber Assurance also covers other important areas such as backing up your data, and having an incident response and business continuity plan.
+Data privacy is very important to law firms and IASME Cyber Assurance is the only in depth certification in the UK that demonstrates that a firm is meeting their GDPR requirements.